 “It’s about riding the ebbs and flows, getting in when you can, sitting out when you can’t.”
 You gotta be unapologetic about it.”
 Photo: Alexis S. Mobley

-While there appears to be no strong evidence between having rheumatoid arthritis and increased risk of getting COVID-19, many people with RA and other connective tissue diseases are not taking any chances with the possibility of getting infected with another disease on top of what they already have.
+While there appears to be no strong evidence between having rheumatoid arthritis and increased risk of getting COVID-19, many people connective tissue diseases are not taking any chances with the possibility of getting infected with another disease.

-And on top of that, there are psychosocial problems RA patients face during the pandemic, including depression, loneliness, and anxiety.
+Mobley added there are psychosocial problems rheumatoid arthritis patients face during the pandemic, including depression, loneliness, and anxiety.

-When the second wave of COVID-19 was coming down last spring, Mobley felt more comfortable in going out while still taking precautions.
+When the second wave of COVID-19 was coming down in the spring of 2021, Mobley felt more comfortable going out while still taking precautions.

 “I was double-masking and going out at odd times when there aren’t many people to pick up some things,” Mobley said.

-But with the rising number of cases and deaths in the U.S. due to the Delta variant of COVID-19, Mobley had to discontinue working in the lab at the university and stay home — doctor’s orders.
+But with the rising number of cases and deaths in the U.S. due to the Delta variant of COVID-19, Mobley had to discontinue working in the lab at the university and stay home based on her doctor’s orders.

 “I kept getting sick, I kept catching colds just from one to two hours of interactions at my job,” she said.
 “I know I’m not the only one that are put in similar positions of continuing to quarantine at home.
 There are a lot of people who never really got to leave, so some people who are upset [said] that, ‘Well, I got my freedom back,’ but there are millions of people who never got it in the first place and are still doing 18 months at home just trying to stay alive.”